FranciscoMendes10866/wizarro/readme.md

 8  | 2.285

 ```
-A 53.6% increase in performance.
+Performance increase of around 54%.
 ```